onzfonz/comp227/src/content/5/en/part5d.md

   it('front page can be opened', () => { // highlight-line
     cy.visit('http://localhost:3000')
     cy.contains('Tasks')
-    cy.contains('Task app, Department of Computer Science, University of Helsinki 2022') })
+    cy.contains('Task app, Department of Computer Science, University of the Pacific 2023') })
 })
 ```

-However, Mocha [recommends](https://mochajs.org/#arrow-functions) that arrow functions are not used, because they might cause some issues in certain situations.
+However, Mocha [recommends](https://mochajs.org/#arrow-functions) that **arrow functions are not used**,
+because they might cause some issues in certain situations.

 If `cy.contains` does not find the text it is searching for, the test does not pass.
 So if we extend our test like so